Waveshare

 - 4G LTE

-- 4G LTE is a cellular data standard used for internet access through mobile networks.
-For this controller, LTE expansion matters when a project needs remote connectivity where wired Ethernet or Wi-Fi is not available.
+- 4G LTE is a cellular data standard used for internet access over mobile networks.
+When a product offers 4G LTE connectivity, it can provide remote internet access where wired Ethernet or Wi-Fi is not available, given suitable coverage and a SIM or data plan.

 - 5G